November 3, 2022

 Discord allows its users to utilize its array of tools however they like, either joining large, semi-public, or public forum-style community platforms where they can meet groups of people with common interests; creating their own private servers with groups of friends, or merely using it as a direct text, voice, and video application.

 With a wide array of chat options and the ability to create chat rooms with designated roles and benefits for members, Discord allows for greater control over the forum’s culture by the creator.
 Discord’s efficient layout allows for messaging, voice calling, screen sharing, and video calling tools to be intuitively used and enjoyed.

 Discord was created by Jason Citron, founder of OpenFeint, another social platform targeted at mobile users.
-He discovered while developing an iOS game named Fates Forever, the challenges of using the voice over IP software options at the time, despite it being the most convenient option for socializing with friends while in online games.
+He discovered, while developing an iOS game named Fates Forever, the challenges of using the voice over IP software options at the time, despite it being the most convenient option for socializing with friends while in online games.

-You may wonder what is the discord logo supposed to be?
-The discord icon can be seen as a play on a stylized gaming controller with the grips curled down, forming a smile, which can also be seen as a face.
-Dubbed Clyde by Discord, the logo has been the subject of much discussion on what it is and its purpose.
-Discord has never officially stated what it is meant to represent and is left up to the interpretation of the community and the user.
+You may wonder what is the Discord logo all about, but there is no definite answer.
+Discord has never officially stated what it is meant to represent and it is left up to the interpretation of the community and the users.
 The community has suggested that the controller foundation is there to link the company back to its gaming roots, and the smiley face has the sole purpose of being fun and playful, just like the brand.